pirate/wireguard-docs/README.md

 #### Sharing a single peers.conf file

 WireGuard will ignore a peer whose public key matches the interface's private key.
-So you can distribute a single list of peers everywhere, and only define the `[Inteface]` separately on each server.
+So you can distribute a single list of peers everywhere, and only define the `[Interface]` separately on each server.

 See: https://lists.zx2c4.com/pipermail/wireguard/2018-December/003703.html